darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/04 - Shadows Beneath Stone.md

 "What do you want?"
 Melf demanded, pressing his hand against the wall to steady himself while the University's foundations whispered of magical forces that could reshape stone according to will rather than physical law.

 "What I've always wanted," Tengus replied, shadows beginning to gather around him like a living cloak that responded to his emotional state with organic loyalty.
 "What Vera has been protecting all these years with dedication that deserves better recognition than institutional secrecy.
-The Book of Gosh, and the cooperation necessary to use it properly."
+The [[Book of Gosh]], and the cooperation necessary to use it properly."

 The Administrator's expression had gone carefully neutral, but through the granite beneath his feet, Melf could feel how her entire body remained tensed around the ring that had suddenly become the focus of supernatural attention.
 "You know what it will cost if I cooperate."